fylgja/site/src/guides/style-and-code-guide.md

 with the extra btn in front of the modifier class.

 We use this naming convention mostly to bundle CSS variables in to one class, that wil be reused a lot.
-We consider this a more readable and DRY way than the BEM syntax.
+We consider this a more readable and DRY way.